 Letters to Jonas Mekas is part of the public program of Images Are Real, the exhibition curated by Francesco Urbano Ragazzi, on view at Mattatoio in until 26 February.
 It is promoted by Roma Culture and Azienda Speciale Palaexpo in partnership with the Lithuanian Culture Institute and the Embassy of the Republic of Lithuania in Rome

 AUTARKIA is an artist day care center, a club of interests, an office space for putative experiences and imaginary solutions, a bistro of experimental gastronomy, a gallery and project development hotel in Vilnius.
 Autarkia is an artist-run, service-oriented institution focused on creating artist support and resources—financial, promotional, and conceptual—in Lithuania and abroad.
-It was founded by Robertas Narkus, who represented Lithuania at the Venice Biennale last year.
-The advisory board is composed of da Yana Foqué, Kipras Garla, Dita Birkenšteina, Milda Zabarauskaite, Nerijus Rimkus.
+It was founded by Robertas Narkus, who represented Lithuania at the Venice Biennale last year, and currently under the artistic direction of JL Murtaugh.
+The advisory board is composed of Yana Foqué, Kipras Garla, Dita Birkenšteina, Milda Zabarauskaite, and Nerijus Rimkus.

-SYNDICATE is an international platform for exhibitions, events, and publications.
-It is currently based in Vilnius, at Autarkia’s, where it’s developing The Bureau, a consulting service for art workers.
-Syndicate has a nomadic nature.
-Its former headquarters were in London, Cologne, and Los Angeles.
-It was founded in 2014 by JL Murtaugh.
-Born in Chicago, the curator was the director of Tenderpixel in London from 2012 to 2014 and is currently artistic director of Autarkia.
+SYNDACATE is an international platform for exhibitions, events, and publications.
+Currently based in Vilnius, it’s developing The Bureau, an open-access consulting service for art workers.
+Syndicate has a nomadic nature, with former headquarters in London, Cologne, and Los Angeles, in addition to numerous offsite projects.
+It was founded in 2014 by JL Murtaugh, an artist, curator, writer, and consultant.
+Originally from Chicago, he was the director of Tenderpixel in London from 2012 to 2014 and is currently the artistic director of Autarkia.